meizabel/documentation/concepts.md

 **Command Store** keeps the history of all the commands of the application and statuses of their execution.

-<a name = "eventstore"></a>
 **Event Store ** keeps all the events of the application in the chronological order, which is also called *Event Stream*.
+New projections are built by passing the event stream “throught” them. `TODO: link to the example.`

-  ** Aggregate Stand ** is called that way to emphasize its _“read”_ nature.
-It provides service similar to what Stream Projection does, the Aggregate Stand would return complete instances of aggregate states, or their projections upon queries from users.
+  ** Aggregate Stand ** serves latest states of aggregates.
+It is called that way to emphasize its _“read”_ nature.
+It may return complete state, or its fragment, if corresponding query requests only partial representation.

 **Query Service**.
 Aggregate Stand Service and Projection Repositories are linked to the Query service, and the Query Service would read data from them, then passing it to the client.